cjw612/chengwang/README.md

 - Deployed supervised learning methods such as Logistic Regression, Linear Discriminant Analysis, Random Forest, and XGBoost, yielding a final prediction accuracy of over 78% across all four models.
 - Implemented hyperparameter tuning methods such as Grid Search and Bayesian Optimization to further optimize model performance.

+## Research Projects
+#### Impact of Xiaohongshu usage on young female's body dissatisfaction  [(link)](https://github.com/cjw612/LeagueofLegendsGameOutcomeClassification)

+- Performed feature transformation, outlier deletion, EDA, and prediction of League of Legends game outcome from a dataset with 28 features across 24,224 games.
+- Deployed supervised learning methods such as Logistic Regression, Linear Discriminant Analysis, Random Forest, and XGBoost, yielding a final prediction accuracy of over 78% across all four models.
+- Implemented hyperparameter tuning methods such as Grid Search and Bayesian Optimization to further optimize model performance.

 ## Software and Tools